venkatraj/js-notes/Part 1/09. Classes/9.7 Mixins/Mixins.md

 # Mixins
-A mixin is a class that contains methods and to be used by other classes without being parent class of those classes.
+A mixin is a class that contains methods and to be used by other classes without being a parent class of those classes.
 We don't use Mixin classes independently
 ## A mixin example
 ```js
 let speechMixin = {